Volunteering Donations of goods Student internships Donate 23 pln for our activities

 This combination of practical experience and academic expertise creates a strong foundation for developing a solution that can be expanded and implemented in other penitentiary institutions.

-No One Is Left Behind – Creative Meeting of Theatre Practitioners Working in Prisons
+No One Is Left Behind – A Creative Meeting of Theatre Practitioners Working in Prisons